 - Runners looking for performance and comfort: In addition, "illegal" shoes are ideal for those who prioritize comfort and want to reduce the impact on joints and muscles during their workouts, especially long runs.
 Their maximalist design and advanced cushioning technology offer a smoother running experience, making them appealing to runners looking to reduce muscle fatigue.

-- Superfans: With all due love and respect, these shoes appeal to the most passionate running who are always looking for the latest fashions.
+- Geeks: With all due love and respect, these shoes appeal to the most passionate running who are always looking for the latest fashions.

 The potential risks of super shoes